SirGnip/tool_zap/README.md

 # tool_zap
 Collection of command line string processing tools that can be used locally or remotely

+# Components

+- Command line tools that do string processing on stdin.
+Useful as part of unix-style command line pipelines.
+- Webserver and bootstrap commands that allow one-file command line tools to be used on remote computers via `curl`.
+- RPC server to support command line tools

+These components could potentially be split out into independent projects at a later time.

 # How to run tools against the code

     # create and activate virtual environment